bigdata-i523/hid308/Notebook.md

-# Logistic
+9# Logistic

 * 09/07/17 Read the entire class overview section

 # Theory

-* 08/22/17 - 08/23/17 Read and watched all videso in the Theory Introduction section
+* 09/08/17 - 09/13/17 Read and watched all videso in the Theory Introduction section

 # Practice

 * 09/08/17 Created a Github account
-* 08/25/17 Enabled Python 2 and 3 via pyenv on OSX

 # Writing

-* 08/26/17 Installed and Learned aquamacs
-* 00/01/17 Installed and Learned jabref
+* 09/23/17 Identified topics for paper1 and paper2
+* 09/24/17 Started working on paper1 topic : Big Data and Data Visualization